KPHX: The Lounge Sound

-On January 1, 2009, KPHX switched to an Adult standards format as "The Lounge Sound".
+On January 1, 2009, KPHX switched to an adult standards format as "The Lounge Sound".
 Brad "Martini" Chambers, the man behind KPHX's new format, succeeded in getting the format back on the air after running a similar format on AM 690 XETRA in Tijuana, also serving San Diego and Los Angeles.
-Chambers, who had the morning show, "Martini In The Morning," continued The Lounge Sound format on the internet from his studios in Studio City, California martiniinthemorning.com.
+Chambers, who had the morning show, "Martini In The Morning", continued The Lounge Sound format on the internet from his studios in Studio City, California.

-Return to Progressive Talk
+Return to progressive talk

 On July 6, 2009, KPHX discontinued the Lounge Sound and switched back to the progressive talk format.
 Mike Newcomb hosted an afternoon drive program; the nationally broadcast programs of Randi Rhodes, Thom Hartmann, Bill Press, Stephanie Miller, Mike Malloy and Ed Schultz also returned to the KPHX lineup.

 KPHX also began carrying the Alan Colmes show, and also the independently syndicated news program Democracy Now! (heard mainly on Pacifica Radio stations among others) on a tape delay basis.
-Several times per day, national news updates from Westwood One are heard at the top of the hour.
+Several times per day, national news updates from Westwood One were heard at the top of the hour.

 Rhodes' and Schultz's radio shows both ceased in the spring of 2014.
 As of fall 2015, Bill Press, Thom Hartmann, Stephanie Miller and Alan Colmes remain on the schedule from this group of hosts.

 In January 2016, a locally produced progressive call-in talk show made its debut, hosted by progressive commentator Sam Kelley.
 Kelley's program aired weekday afternoons, replacing the Jim Rome sports talk show on the schedule.
 This was the first locally produced afternoon drive program on the station since Mike Newcomb's program ended in 2014.

 On June 15, 2016, a new afternoon drive-time show debuted from 3:00 PM to 4:00 PM.
 "Daily Voice" with long time station personality and former producer for the Mike Newcomb show, Eric Reinert.
 Eric was also a co-host on "Team America" which also aired on KPHX briefly.
 Daily Voice is produced by Kathleen Osborn who is also on the show as Eric's cohost.